How to prepare yourself for death, for the moment when the consciousness leaves the body?

 The key to understanding death is accepting transience.

 To realize that old age and death will knock on your door anyway.
 Transience will not pass you by either.
 After all, you experience it every day and everywhere.
 All external joys will pass away after some time.
 You also die a little every day, even though your body cells are still regenerating.
 You are transience.
-The loss of parents, loved ones, siblings, friends, own health as well as changes taking place in the world, in the economy and politics constantly indicate this process.
+The loss of parents, loved ones, siblings, friends, and own health as well as changes taking place in the world, in the economy and politics, constantly indicate this process.
 Life has an end.
-Only your mind does not want to know it and accept it, still hopes for further existence and immortality.
+Only your mind does not want to know it and accept it, but still hopes for further existence and immortality.
 You live an illusion.
-Only understanding that the richness of your interior – the soul is timeless will allow you to adopt the right attitude towards death.
+Only understanding that the richness of your interior – the soul is timeless will allow you to adopt the right attitude toward death.

 Every moment of your life can be the last one, so you should use your time sensibly.